fangederos/dotfiles/README.md

 ## Usage

-Feel free to explore and utilize these configurations to tailor your own development and shell environments.
+Feel free to explore and utilize these configurations to tailor your needs, though I seriously doubt this will be of use to anyone until I create scripts to automate the creation of the enviroment in a full-fleshed `archinstall` fork.
 If you have any questions or suggestions, don't hesitate to reach out!